mlflow/mlflow/docs/source/models.rst

 (additional methods could be added in a similar fashion).
 Additionaly, the model serialization formats, namely ``pickle`` (default) and ``cloudpickle``, are defined.
-Note that both serialization modules require using the same python environment (version) in whatever environment this model is used for inference to ensure that the model will load with appropriate version of pickle (cloudpickle).
+Note that both serialization modules require using the same python environment (version) in whatever environment this model is used for inference to ensure that the model will load with the appropriate version of pickle (cloudpickle).

 .. code-block:: python